CC-QA-projects/playwright-automation/README.md

 - Page Object Model (POM) for reusable and maintainable code
 - Data-Driven Testing (DDT) using Excel for login functionality
 - Automated login, sign-in, and sign-out flows
-- Best-practice Playwright locators (getByRole, getByText) and assertions (expect)
+- Best-practice Playwright locators and assertions
 - Integrated with GitHub for version control
 - AI Copilot for faster authoring
 - HTML Reporter for clear test result visualization